RyWilliamson/Keep-Your-Distance/README.md

 ## Prerequisites

 1. Install LaTeX I used [texlive](https://www.tug.org/texlive/acquire-netinstall.html) on Windows 10 or on Ubuntu: `apt-get install texlive-full`
-1. Install [Python 3](https://www.python.org/downloads/) or alternatively for Ubuntu based distributions: `apt-get install python3 python3-pip`
-1. Install esptool: `pip install esptool`

-### Micropython Firmware (Windows 10)

-1. Note down the COM port that the device is connected to - in my case COM3.
-I did this using device manager and looking under the Ports section but any method can be used, for example if you have the arduino IDE you can find the COM port of the device this way.
-1. Download the device [firmware](http://micropython.org/download/esp32/).
-The specific version I used was **GENERIC : esp32-idf3-20200902-v1.13.bin**
-1. Erase the existing flash on the ESP32: `esptool.py --chip esp32 --port <COM port> erase_flash`
-1. Flash the firmware onto the board: `esptool.py --chip esp32 --port <COM port> --baud 460800 write_flash -z 0x1000 src/firmware/firmware.bin`
-1. Use TeraTerm or equivalent way to enter the following commands in REPL. `import esp` then `esp.osdebug(None)`.
-Find better way to do this

-### Micropython Firmware (Linux)

-If you are using Linux you should be able to use very similar steps to above except you don't need to find the COM port.
-You should be able to replace the COM port with /dev/ttyUSB0 - However it should be noted I have not tested this as it differed from my workflow.

-`esptool.py --chip esp32 --port /dev/ttyUSB0 erase_flash`

-`esptool.py --chip esp32 --port /dev/ttyUSB0 --baud 460800 write_flash -z 0x1000 firmware.bin`

 ## Dissertation (Windows 10 / Linux)